Only use vehicles and uniforms specific to your rank and department.

 Being a representative of the NHS is a privilege.
 Interjecting and ruining RP using these whitelisted privileges will not be tolerated.

-At all times medics should value their life.
-Therefore entering an active combat situation would be poor value of life.
+At all times, medics should value their life.
+Therefore, entering an active combat situation would be a poor value of life.
 This also means you should not revive anyone involved in a combat scenario.
-You must wait at least 3 minutes before entering an area that was previously a combat situation (wait 3 minutes after the last gunshot has been fired, If Police are on scene ask for permission to Treat before you enter the situation).
+You must wait at least 3 minutes before entering an area that was previously a combat situation (wait 3 minutes after the last gunshot has been fired).
+If the Police are on scene, ask for permission to treat before you enter the situation.

-We do not use DNRs on this community, we believe that everyone should get a fair chance at revival and to get to experience the roleplay that is brought into the server by the faction, if anyone is caught not reviving certain people they will be suspended.
+We do not use DNRs in this community.
+We believe that everyone should get a fair chance at revival and to get to experience the roleplay that is brought into the server by the faction.
+If anyone is caught not reviving certain people, they will be suspended.
 The exception to this is when they have been clearly killed, for example, shot in the head, blown up or anything that is clearly unable to be treated for.

 Within NHS you are provided with a panic button which you can use with the command /panic

-- You must ensure you are staying on the spot where you are before panicking, your panic stays at the spot where you use the command this means if you are in a vehicle moving you cannot use your panic button.
+- You must ensure you are staying in the spot where you are before panicking; your panic stays at the spot where you use the command.
+This means if you are in a moving vehicle, you cannot use your panic button.

-- Before panicking communicate with your fellow NHS, try your best to make sure minimal people are using their panic button.
-Let's say number 1,2 and 3 use their panic button and no one of PD shows up?
+- Before panicking, communicate with your fellow NHS, try your best to make sure minimal people are using their panic button.
+Let's say number 1,2, and 3 use their panic button, and no one from PD shows up?
 Tell the other 3 to use their panic after waiting a minute.
 Don't spam it too much.

 To summarize this above, make sure to use your panic wisely and don't troll with it.